CREPE: Controlling Diffusion with Replica Exchange: Experiments

 \paragraph{Reward-tilting for Image Generation} We now turn to reward-tilting in the context of image generation.
 Specifically, we generate class-conditioned images using CFG with debiasing, and further steer the generation with more detailed instructions provided by ImageReward through a prompt.
 This also serves as an example of combining multiple tasks (debiasing CFG and reward-tilting).

 We visualise the samples obtained along the PT chains (thinned every 8 iterations) with their class label and prompt in \Cref{fig:pt_reward}.
 We also plot IR and CLIP scores along PT iterations across five different classes and prompts in \Cref{fig:curve_ir_clip}.
 The IR and CLIP are conditional on the prompt.
-We can see, after the first burn-in period, CREPE effectively produce diverse images that closely align with the prompt.
+After the first burn-in period, CREPE effectively produces diverse images that closely align with the prompt.

 \paragraph{Model Composition with Reward for Maze Navigation} We now consider model composition.
 Following \citet{luo2025generative}, we compose diffusion models trained on short trajectories to synthesise a coherent long-horizon path through the maze.
 Unlike \citet{luo2025generative}, who train diffusion models conditioned on both ends and stitch segments via conditioning, we train an unconditional model and stitch segments using a reward function.
 This task can be viewed as a combination of reward-tilting and model composition, where we aim to generate samples from $\pi_0([x^{(1)}, x^{(2)}, \cdots, x^{(J)}]) = \exp(r)\prod_j p_0^{j}(x^{(j)})$.
 This reward-based composition affords flexible constraints on the trajectory.